mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 placement = pmuPlacement!(system, device, analysis, HiGHS.Optimizer; print = false)
 nothing # hide
 ```
+Note that users can also generate phasor measurements using results from AC optimal power flow.

 The `placement` variable contains data regarding the optimal placement of measurements.
 In this instance, installing a PMU at `Bus 2` renders the system observable:
 ```@repl PMUOptimalPlacement